-The in-game purchase descriptor will be delivered when the game offers players with the option to purchase digital goods or services with real-world currency.
-Such purchases include additional content (bonus levels, outfits, surprise items, music), but also upgrades (e.g. to disable ads), subscriptions to updates, virtual coins and other forms of in-game currency.
+The in-game purchase descriptor will be delivered when the game offers players the option to purchase digital goods or services with real-world currency.
+Such purchases include additional content (bonus levels, outfits, surprise items, music), but also upgrades (for example, to disable ads), subscriptions to updates, virtual coins and other forms of in-game currency.

 This content descriptor is sometimes accompanied by an additional notice if the in-game purchases include random items (like loot boxes or card packs).
 Paid random items comprise all in-game offers where players don't know exactly what they are getting prior to the purchase.
 They can be purchased directly with real money and/or exchanged for an in-game virtual currency.